dnguyen800/dnguyen800.github.io/_posts/2019-04-15-wireless-standard.md

 In the three-story home I set up, I have Zigbee light bulbs and door sensors, Z-Wave Plus motion sensors and outlets, and Lutron Caseta light switches.
 It was a matter of convenience, cost, and availability that I ended up using three standards, but surprisingly I have no issues with range or connectivity.
 I soon learned that is not always the case, especially with Zigbee network interference.

-In another house I outfitted with Zigbee bulbs and Z-Wave motion sensors, I crammed all my network and connected devices onto a cheap server rack.
+In another house I outfitted with Zigbee bulbs and Z-Wave motion sensors and I crammed all my network gear and connected devices onto a cheap server rack.
 This included a Wi-Fi mesh point, network switch, laptop, USB hard drive, Raspberry Pi, and SmartThings -- basically a Wi-Fi disaster.
 SmartThings was working initially, but then the Zigbee network started to fail.
 It happened once every few weeks, then every week, and then stopped working altogether.
 The Z-Wave devices continued to work without any problems, so I assumed issue was Zigbee, and not necessarily SmartThings.
 I simply moved the SmartThings hub away from the other Wi-Fi devices and the Zigbee lights started working again.

 So the lesson I learned is: Zigbee network interference is real, and varies by setup.
-Physically move the Zigbe hub if you run into this issue.
+Physically move the Zigbee hub if you run into this issue.

 In my search for deals on smart devices, I’ve noticed the following trends: